 You can catalog a database after you install the Db2 client software, which sets up a data source name that you can specify when you connect to the database.

 If you choose not to catalog a database, you must specify a specific connection string to connect to a Db2 database as shown in Connect to Db2.

 The login used to connect to the database must have specific privileges granted to it.
-For logins that will only publish read-only services, grant the privileges necessary for a data viewer as described in Privileges for geodatabases in Db2.
+For logins that will only publish read-only services, grant the privileges necessary for a data viewer as described in Privileges for geodatabases in Db2 or Privileges for using ArcGIS with a Db2 database.
 For logins that will publish editable feature services, grant the privileges necessary for a data editor.
 If you will be registering the geodatabase as a managed database, grant the privileges necessary for a data creator.